docsforadobe/premiere-plugin-guide/docs/transmitters/suites.md

 ### GetNextAudioBuffer

-Retrieves from the host the next contiguous requested number of audio sample frames, specified in inNumSampleFrames, in inInBuffers as arrays of uninterleaved floats.
+Retrieves from the host the next contiguous requested number of audio sample frames, specified in `inNumSampleFrames`, in `inInBuffers` as arrays of uninterleaved floats.

-The plugin must manage the memory allocation of inInBuffers, which must point to n buffers of floating point values of length inNumSampleFrames, where n is the number of channels.
-This call is only available if InitPluginAudio was used.
+The plugin must manage the memory allocation of `inInBuffers`, which must point to n buffers of floating point values of length `inNumSampleFrames`, where n is the number of channels.
+This call is only available if `InitPluginAudio` was used.

 Returns: